Patrick-Working/RetroTINK-4K-Profiles/README.md

-The unofficial repository for RetroTINK-4K Pro and CE profiles.
+The unofficial repository for RetroTINK-4K Pro and CE profiles and other community supported assets.